Parametric Operator Inference to Simulate the Purging Process in Semiconductor Manufacturing: Numerical Results

 \subsection{Selection of ROM Dimension}

 We determine the ROM dimension $r$ using the energy metric, which is defined by the singular values of the data matrix.
 To achieve this, we first compute the SVD of the scaled training data matrix $\bX \in \real^{N \times dK}$, as described in~\eqref{eq:SVD}.
 However, the deterministic SVD of $\bX$ has a complexity of \(O(N^2(dK) + (dK)^3)\), making it impractical due to the computational load that grows quadratically in~$N$.
-Thus, we compute a randomized SVD via the Python package \texttt{Scikit-learn}~\cite{halko2011finding, pedregosa2018scikitlearnmachinelearningpython}.
+Thus, we compute a randomized SVD via the python package \texttt{Scikit-learn}~\cite{halko2011finding, pedregosa2018scikitlearnmachinelearningpython}.
+From the randomized SVD of $\bX$, the cumulative energy $\cE_{\text{cum}}(r)$ is defined as the ratio of the sum of squared singular values up to rank $r$ to the total sum of squared singular values: $\cE_{\text{cum}}(r) = \sum_{\eta=1}^{r}\sigma_{\eta}^2 / \sum_{\eta=1}^{r_t}\sigma_{\eta}^{2}$.
+Here, $\sigma_{\eta}$ ($\eta=1,2,\dots,r_t$) are the singular values of the scaled data matrix $\bX$, and $r_t$ is a target rank when computing randomized SVD.
+This relates the low-rank dimension $r$ to the projection error of the scaled data matrix $\bX$ as follows: